htried/opioid-journalism/51683a4d5705501cd25b927086d2ec088354fc55/README.md

 ### Data Scientists
 <img src="html/drafts/img/jane_yang.jpg" width="300"><br>
-Jane Yang is a junior at Brown University concentrating in applied math-computer science and appreciates the work of fellow student journalists.<br><br>
+Jane Yue Yang is a junior at Brown University concentrating in applied math-computer science and appreciates the work of fellow student journalists.<br><br>

 <img src="html/drafts/img/gaby_rizk.jpeg" width="300"><br>
 Gabriel Rizk is a senior at Brown studying computer science.
 He will be working as a software engineer at Amazon after graduation.<br><br>